Fully Insured Health Plans vs Self-Funding

 The Advantages of Self-Funding in a Nutshell:

-- An employer’s liability and expenses are capped.
+• An employer’s claims liability and expenses are capped.

 How to overcome the myths, lies and heresies you may hear about self-funding.

 As in every product line, you will run into competition in the larger group market.
 If a competing broker is unfamiliar with self-funding or is captive to a fully insured company, you may hear him or her disparage your quotes and broadcast a lot of misinformation.
 At the same time employers may have questions you need to know how to answer.
-This lesson sets the record straight and gives you the knowledgeable advantage.
-You’ll be able to answer every objection with fact!
+MBA is here to assist.

 Getting to Know MBA Benefit Administrators.

-Does is matter which third party administrator administers a self-funded plan?
+Does it matter which third party administrator you choose?
 Don’t they all do the same things?

 All TPAs offer claims adjudication.
-But MBA’s secret weapon is in how those claims are handled; how they can cut employer’s claims expenses and how this has a big impact on renewals the following year.
-These practices allow MBA to repeatedly offer renewals below current year costs and is a big reason the average client stays with MBA for 12 years...unheard of in the health insurance market.
-That’s good for employers - AND YOU!
+But MBA’s secret weapon is in their multiple cost containment strategies and partnerships and how they can cut employer’s claims expenses and how this has a big impact on renewals the following year.
+These practices allow MBA to repeatedly offer renewals below current year costs and is a big reason the average client stays with MBA for 12 years…unheard of in the health insurance market.
+That’s good for employers – AND YOU!

 Further Actions to Take Now: